LongNguyenP/DynaShape_Legacy/README.md

 ## Build, package and install

 The source code is written entirely in Visual C#.
+The dependent dll files are as follow
-All the dependent dll files can be found in the the Dynamo Core main folder (e.g. *C:\Program Files\Dynamo\Dynamo Core\1.x*), except *MathNet.Numerics.dll* (which can be downloaded from NuGet, recommended version 3.11 or above)
+- All core Dynamo dlls can be found in the main Dynamo Core main folder (e.g. *C:\Program Files\Dynamo\Dynamo Core\1.x*)
+- *MathNet.Numerics.dll (which can be downloaded from NuGet, recommended version 3.11 or above).
+Normally this will be done automatically by Visual Studio NuGet Manager right at the first time you build the project on your computer.
+- *MeshToolkit.dll*.
+This is contained within the MeshToolkit package, which can be downloaded with the Dynamo package manager.

 After *DynaShape.dll* has been built successfully from the source, you can then assemble the Dynamo package folder according to the following structure:

 <pre>
-DynaShape
+_DynaShape
 ├── pkg.json (provided with the Visual Studio solution) └── bin
     ├── DynaShape.dll
     ├── DynaShape_DynamoCustomization.xml (provided with the Visual Studio solution) └── MathNet.Numerics.dll
 </pre>

+*Important:* Notice that there is an underscore character in the "_DynaShape" folder name as shown above.
+This is to make sure that Dynamo will load DynaShape alphabetically after MeshToolkit, otherwise DynaShape will not be loaded correctly_

 Once the package folder has been assembled, you can "install" the package to Dynamo by to *Dynamo-Main-Menu > Settings > Manage Node and Package Paths...*, and add a path to the package folder.